 You think you know the Disney brand, right?
 Princesses, wacky animal sidekicks, and dead parents.
-But nowadays it seems like Disney absorbs brands quicker than The Empire absorbs territory (I’m looking at you, Marvel Universe).
-It may surprise you, but this isn't new.
+But nowadays it seems like Disney absorbs brands quicker than Star Wars' Empire absorbs territory.
+It may surprise you to learn this is nothing new.

-In an attempt to be constant top-dog in family entertainment, Disney has expanded its brand into some pretty kooky places over the years!
-From uncanny box office flops to serious political statements, these forgotten projects remaining forgotten probably work out in Disney’s favor.
+In an attempt to be the constant top-dog in family entertainment, Disney has expanded its brand into some pretty kooky places over the years.
+From uncanny box office flops to serious political statements, Disney has reasons they may wish for these forgotten projects to stay forgotten.

 Set in a irreverent and warmly remembered south that never was, the film follows storyteller Uncle Remus as he tells two young white children stories about the adventures of Br'er Rabbit.
 The film is unclear about Remus’s status as either a servant or slave.
 As Matt Singer eloquently puts it,